 "We don't have any children of our own.
 Leaving a percentage of our estate to Hillsides is a good way to be remembered and to help children by giving them a break any way we can," said Cathy.
 "Putting Hillsides in our will helps to make a better life for children who have had traumatic childhoods and gets them back on their feet to have hope for their future."

-Hillsides offers various ways for you to ensure our nearly hundred years of compassionate care continues for vulnerable children and their families.
+Hillsides offers various ways for you to ensure our more than one hundred years of compassionate care continue for vulnerable children and their families.
 Here are a few you can choose from:

 Earn a significant income tax deduction while avoiding capital gains taxes with a gift to Hillsides of appreciated securities or real property.